TinkerBoard/arm-sr-manifest/README.md

 sudo dd if=./out/bin/u-boot/tb2-firmware-efi.img of=/dev/sdx
 sync
 ```
-Here `sdx` should be replaced with the deivce node to which you want to flash.
+Here `sdx` should be replaced with the device node to which you want to flash.

 To flash the firmware into the eMMC on the board of the product, you need to boot up the board into the UMS mode.
-Please have a SD card flashed with the official Tinker Board 2/2S images downloaded fron the following URL.Then, power on the board with this SD card insalled and the USB type C connected to a PC to boot the board into the UMS mode.
+Please have a SD card flashed with the official Tinker Board 2/2S images downloaded from the following URL.
+Then, power on the board with this SD card installed and the USB type C connected to a PC to boot the board into the UMS mode.

 https://tinker-board.asus.com/download-list.html?product=tinker-board-2s

-Once the board is booted into the UMS mode, uou can run the same commands above to flash the firmware into the eMMC.
+Once the board is booted into the UMS mode, you can run the same commands above to flash the firmware into the eMMC.

-To setup and access the debug console, please refer to the following URL for the detail infomration.
+To setup and access the debug console, please refer to the following URL for the detail information.

 https://github.com/TinkerBoard/TinkerBoard/wiki/Developer-Guide#setting-up-a-serial-port-console-on-tinker-board-2s

-The baudrate is 115200 and you should press 'e' to edit the commands before booting when see the graphical GRUB menu to add the following to the kernel commnad line.
+The baudrate is 115200 and you should press 'e' to edit the commands before booting when see the graphical GRUB menu to add the following to the kernel command line.

     earlycon=uart8250,mmio32,0xff1a0000 console=uart8250,mmio32,0xff1a0000